Best Apps for Architects in 2022

 - Day and night world map, an interactive visualization of the earth showing daylight and twilight regions.

-Installing a calculator app on your phone saves you from having to lug around a physical calculator.
-The Construction Master Pro App helps you solve tough construction-math problems, like calculating areas or volumes, laying out stairs, figuring out how much drywall to use, and calculating right-angle solutions.
+The Construction Master Pro App helps you solve tough architecture-related mathematical problems, like calculating areas or volumes, laying out stairs, figuring out how much drywall to use, and calculating right-angle solutions.
+It saves you having to carry around a physical calculator and decreases errors on-site or in the office.

 - Dimensional math and conversions.